3 Navy sailors from USS George Washington found dead in less than a week - NewsBreak

 The nuclear-powered Nimitz-class aircraft carrier is currently undergoing refueling and a complex overhaul at Newport News Shipbuilding.
 Lt.
 Commander Rob Myers with the Navy confirmed the deaths Tuesday.

 At this time, the Navy hasn’t released the cause of death or circumstances for any of the sailors but said the deaths are not believed to be connected and are under investigation separately.
-Naval Criminal Investigative Service and local authorities are investigating.1 dead, 2 injured after Navy plane crashes in water off Virginia’s Eastern Shore
+Naval Criminal Investigative Service and local authorities are investigating.1 dead, 2 injured after Navy plane crashes off Va.’s Eastern Shore

 Two of the sailors were found on April 9 and 10 at off-base locations in Hampton, Myers said.
 Retail Services Specialist 3rd Class Mikail Sharp was found on April 9 and Interior Communications Electrician 3rd Class Natasha Huffman was found on April 10.